If you don't win a contract

 Can I complain if I did not win?

-After a tender process is over, you may have concerns that it was in some way flawed or the evaluation was inaccurate or unfair.
-Such concerns stem from poor communication, misunderstanding or misconception about aspects of the tender process.
-Requesting a debriefing is good practice as you can obtain and genuinely consider feedback about your offer and gain a better understanding of the process.
-If you do not feel the matter is resolved you should indicate that clearly to the government organisation before making a formal complaint.
+After a tender process is over, you may have concerns that the process was flawed or the evaluation was inaccurate or unfair.
+Requesting a debriefing is good practice as you can obtain feedback about your offer and gain a better understanding of the process.
+If you do not feel the matter is resolved, you should indicate this clearly to the government organisation before making a formal complaint.

-Approaching the tender contact officer informally will often prove sufficient, but if you are not satisfied with the response, you can put your concerns in writing to the organisation’s Chief Executive for a more formal review.
+Approaching the tender contact officer informally will often prove sufficient, but if you are not satisfied with the response, you can put your concerns in writing to the organisation’s accountable authority for a more formal review.

-Complaints should be in relation to the process followed by the government organisation and your concerns that it did not follow the Commonwealth Procurement Rules.
-You cannot complain simply because your offer was not selected, or because your offer was cheaper than the winning supplier.
-It is very important to understand that government organisations select on the basis of value for money rather than just the cheapest.
-Be aware that unless there are exceptional circumstances, your complaint is extremely unlikely to change the tender outcome.
+It is important to understand that government entities select preferred suppliers on the basis of overall value for money which includes both financial and non-financial considerations rather than just the lowest price.
+Be aware that, unless there are exceptional circumstances, your complaint is extremely unlikely to change the tender outcome.

-You may also get useful information about resolving disputes in general, from the Australian Small Business Commissioner’s web site asbfeo.gov.au/resolving-disputes.
+You may also get useful information about resolving disputes in general, from the Australian Small Business and Family Enterprise Ombudsman’s website asbfeo.gov.au/resolving-disputes.

 Tip: Mutual trust and respect